lixiny/CPF/README.md

 ## Anatomically Constrained A-MANO

-We provide pytorch implementation of our A-MANO in [lixiny/manopth](https://github.com/lixiny/manopth), which is modified from the original [hassony2/manopth](https://github.com/hassony2/manopth).
+We provide pytorch implementation of our Anatomical Constrained MANO in [lixiny/manotorch](https://github.com/lixiny/manotorch), which is modified from the original [hassony2/manopth](https://github.com/hassony2/manopth).
 Thank [Yana Hasson](https://hassony2.github.io/) for providing the code.